AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 **[!UICONTROL Target fields]** indicate how the identities are referred to in Real-Time CDP Collaboration.
 The values that you can select here correspond to the match keys that you set up in the company onboarding workflow.

 Use the **[!UICONTROL Apply transformation]** option when you are importing *non-hashed* fields from your source.
 In this case, Real-Time CDP Collaboration will apply the hashing and transform the fields.
+The hashing almorithm used by Adobe is SHA256.

 >[!ENDSHADEBOX]